Last updated on April 10, 2025

 Before using the Process with Preview mode, and if your computer is recent and quite powerful, you can enable the automatic preview calculation, so you can see all the settings and the changes in real time, including when zooming, panning and using the comparison modes.

-For that, you need to check the Processing Preview: Enable automatic preview calculation option as follows:
+For that, you need to check the Instant Preview option as follows:

-The window informs you that your preview is updated with the following indications:
+The window informs you that your preview is updated with a green dot in the process mode indication, bottom of the image.

-Most of the window has the same display and information features as the Viewer described in the relevant section of this page.
+The Process with preview window has the same display and information features as the Viewer described previously in this page.

 In addition, the Process with Preview window features the following items: